fhoedemakers/pico-infonesPlus/README.md

 A menu is added to the emulator, which reads the roms from the SD card and shows them on screen for the user to select,  flash and play.

+## Controller support
+The emulator supports these controllers:

+- Raspberry Pi Pico
+ * USB controllers
+  * Sony Dual Shock 4
+  * Sony Dual Sense
+  * BUFFALO BGC-FC801 connected to USB - not tested
+ * Legacy Controllers
+  * An original NES controller.
+Does not apply using Piomoroni Pico DV Demo Base.
+  * An original SNES controller.
+PCB Only
+  * WII-classic controller.
+Breadboard only.
+Not tested should work
+- Adafruit Feather RP2040 with DVI (HDMI)
+ * USB controllers
+  * None
+ * Legacy Controllers
+  * An original NES controller.
+  * WII-classic controller.

 Click on image below to see a demo video.